Gather Evidence

 At the heart of being evidence-driven is a commitment to letting your evidence drive the argument forward, not your personal agenda.
 While you may start out with a general direction in mind, stay open to the possibility that the evidence may eventually point you in a different direction.
 Be willing to change your goals and your message accordingly.

 A case in point involves a university task force that explored the possibility of requiring all students to have a laptop computer.
-The task force started from the position that the college wouldn’t have to invest in more computer lab upgrades if they simply required students to bring their own laptop computer to class.
+The task force started from the position that the college wouldn’t have to invest in more computer lab upgrades if they simply required students to bring their own laptop computers to class.
 Other universities had done the same and it seemed to be working.
 So they set off to write a proposal to change policy.

 They sought data for some of the key issues affecting their policy proposal, including the cost of computers and software (more than they initially expected), the availability of power outlets in classrooms (far fewer than they realized), and computer software licensing for use on personally owned computers (more complicated than they anticipated).
 After looking at the evidence, they quickly redirected their efforts with a recommendation to drop the proposed policy change and invest in computer lab upgrades instead.